What is a Disabled Facilities Grant (DFG)?

 The council may pay the contractor directly or give you a cheque to pay the contractor themselves.
 The method of payment should be agreed when the council approves your application.
 If the work is carried out by a family member, the council will usually only pay for materials, not labour.

-Grants in Northern Ireland
+Grants in Scotland and Northern Ireland

 The NIHE also carries out housing adaptations to meet the needs of its tenants as well as providing adaptations funding for Housing Association properties.
-Social housing providers can also provide an agreed range of minor housing adaptations without the need for a Health and Social Care Trust assessment.
+Social housing providers can also provide an agreed range of minor housing adaptations without the need for a Health and Social Care assessment.